Graduate Studies Program

 Let's make the future exponentially better

-Singularity University’s Graduate Studies Program empowers participants with the tools, knowledge, skills and mindset for positively impacting 1 billion people.
+Singularity University’s Graduate Studies Program empowers participants with the tools, knowledge and skills for positively impacting billions of people.

 The Graduate Studies Program (GSP) is held every summer at the NASA Research Park in Silicon Valley, California.
 Our 10-week immersive learning program accepts 80 participants who either apply directly to SU, or who compete in and win Global Impact Competitions (GIC).

 Who Should Apply to GSP15

 Singularity University seeks accomplished innovators with backgrounds in science, technology or medicine.
 Applicants should be fluent in English and have proven entrepreneurial experience, demonstrated global leadership, and passionate about solving the greatest challenges facing humanity.

 The GSP Experience

 Watch this video series to see what awaits you at GSP15

 Curriculum & Faculty